Qumulo/docs/_includes/content-reuse/admin-guides/s3-api/managing-multipart-uploads.md

     --upload-id 000000000example
   ```

-* To abort an upload by using the Qumulo REST API, send a `DELETE` request to the `/v1/s3/buckets/<bucket-name>/uploads/<upload-ID>` endpoint and specify the upload ID.
+* To abort an upload by using the Qumulo Core REST API, send a `DELETE` request to the `/v1/s3/buckets/<bucket-name>/uploads/<upload-ID>` endpoint and specify the upload ID.
 For example:

   ```
   DELETE /v1/s3/buckets/my-bucket/uploads/000000000example